Optimal estimation of local time and occupation time measure for an {\alpha}-stable Levy process: Introduction

 The goal of this article is to introduce the $L^2$-optimal estimators of $L_{t}(x)$ and $O_{t}(x)$, and study their asymptotic properties.
 For this purpose we define the $\sigma$-algebra $\mathcal{A}_n:=\sigma(\{X_{i/n}\ ;\ i\in\N\})$ and construct the estimators via

 By construction $S_{L,t}^{n}$ (resp. $S_{O,t}^{n}$) is an $L^2$-optimal approximation of $L_t(x)$ (resp. $O_t(x)$).
-We will show a functional \textit{stable convergence} result with a mixed normal limit.
+We will show a functional \textit{stable convergence} {\rv for both statistics, which exhibit a mixed normal limit}.
 Our main tool is Jacod's stable central limit theorem for partial sums of high frequency data stated in \cite{Jacod}.